KGB33/blog.kgb33.dev/content/posts/daggerify-part-2.md

       - 'main'
 ```

-> A Note On `concurrency: release`: This prevents race conditions and ensures that the packages
+> Note:`concurrency: release`: This prevents race conditions and ensures that the packages
 > are pushed to GHCR in the correct order.

 # Dagger Action

+The entire Github Action pipeline consists of two steps.
+  1. Checkout the code.
+  1. Run Dagger.

 Installing Dagger is handled by the [dagger-for-github](https://github.com/dagger/dagger-for-github/)
 action.